nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

 ## Force http on localhost (https everywhere else)

-You may start to run into issues while trying to redirect http to https in your localhost server or developement environemnt.
+You may start to run into issues while trying to redirect http to https in your localhost server or development environment.
 Usually for the simple fact that your local dev server likely does not have https/ssl enabled.
-Unless you are using something cool like Laravel Valet to get a secure local dev environemnt.
+Unless you are using something cool like Laravel Valet to get a secure local dev environment.

 By adding a few extra `RewriteCond` statements before your `RewriteRule` that forces https, you can tell the Apache/LiteSpeed web server to not force https on your local dev environment, aka localhost.